Formation of Representations in Neural Networks: Related Works

 \section{Related Works}

-Empirical results show that the representations of well-trained neural networks share universal characteristics \citep{maheswaranathan2019universality, huh2024platonic}.
+Empirical results show that the representations of well-trained neural networks share universal characteristics \citep{maheswaranathan2019universality, huh2024platonic, ziyin2025parameter}.
 For us, a closely related phenomenon is the neural collapse (NC) \citep{papyan2020prevalence}, which studies how structured and noise-robust low-rank representations emerge in a classification model.
 The CRH can be seen as a generalization of NC because one can prove that when restricted to certain settings, the CRH is equivalent to the NC (Section~\ref{sec: insight}).
-Another related phenomenon is the neural feature ansatz (NFA) \citep{radhakrishnan2023mechanismfeaturelearningdeep}, which shows that the weight matrices of fully connected layers evolve during training.
+Another related phenomenon is the neural feature ansatz (NFA) \citep{radhakrishnan2023mechanismfeaturelearningdeep}, which shows that the weight matrices of fully connected layers evolve according to the gradient outer product during training.
 However, the NFA studies the weight evolution, not the representations.
 Empirical power-laws are known to exist in large neural networks \citep{kaplan2020scaling, bahri2024explaining}, which relates the model performance to their sizes.
 The power laws discovered in our work are different because they are reciprocal relations that relate dual objects (R, G, W) to each other rather than to the performance.
 Other related works are discussed in the context where they become relevant.
-Also, due to space constraints, more related works regarding neural representations are discussed in Appendix~\ref{app sec: related works}.
+More related works are discussed in Appendix~\ref{app sec: related works}.